 Survivor benefits are payable to qualified survivors upon the death of an active, vested member.
 Eligible spouse survivors receive a survivor annuity that is based on the member's years of service credit prior to their death, and minor child survivors receive a percentage of the member's highest salary earned.
-ATRS also provides a lump sum death benefit for active and retired members with 10 years of actual service.
+ATRS also provides a lump sum death benefit for active and retired members with 10 or more years of credited service.
 The amount for contributory members will be up to \$10,000 and up to \$6,667 for noncontributory members.
-The amount will be prorated for members who have both contributory and noncontributory service.
-Members with 15 or more years of contributory service will receive the full \$10,000.
+The amount will be prorated for members who have both contributory and non-contributory service; however, members with 15 or more years of contributory service will receive the full \$10,000.

 A cost of living adjustment (COLA) is payable on July 1 of each year to retirees, certain survivors, and annuity beneficiaries who received monthly benefits for the previous 12 months.
 The COLA is calculated by multiplying 100% of the member's base retirement annuity by 3%.
+Act 780 of 2017 allows the Board of Trustees to evaluate any future COLA adjustments on an annual basis to determine if a simple or compound COLA increase will be given based on the financial condition of the system.

 Act 1096 of 1995 created a teacher deferred retirement option plan (T-DROP) for members with 30 or more years of service credits.
-Act 1590 of 1999 allows for participation in the T-DROP after 28 years of credited service with a reduction of at least 6% but not more than 12% for each year under 30 years.
+Act 1590 of 1999 allows for participation in the T-DROP after 28 years of credited service with a reduction of 6% for each year under 30 years.
 Effective September 1, 2003, Act 992 of 2003 requires employers to make contributions on behalf of all members participating in T-DROP at rates established by the Board of Trustees.
-Member election to enter T-DROP is irrevocable, and additional service credit cannot be accumulated.
+Member contributions and accumulation of service credit will cease once a member enters T-DROP.
 During participation in T-DROP, ATRS will credit the member account with plan deposits and interest.
 The plan deposits are the member's normal retirement benefit reduced by 1% for each year of service.
 For members who entered T-DROP prior to September 1, 2003, the reduction is 1/2 of 1% (.5%) for contributory service and 3/10 of 1% (.3%) for noncontributory service for each year above 30 years of service.
 The T-DROP account accrues interest at a variable rate that is set annually by the ATRS Board of Trustees.
-T-DROP deposits into member accounts cease at the completion of 10 years of participation in the rogram; however, a member may continue employment and will continue to receive interest on the account balance at the 10-year plus interest rate that is also set annually by the Board of Trustees.
+T-DROP deposits into member accounts cease at the completion of 10 years of participation in the program; however, a member may continue employment and will continue to receive interest on the account balance at the 10-year plus interest rate that is also set annually by the Board of Trustees.
 When T-DROP participation ceases, the member may receive the T-DROP distribution as a lump-sum cash payment or an annuity or may roll it over into another tax-deferred account.
 A member may also elect to defer all or part of the distribution into a T-DROP cash balance account held by ATRS.